Sanshiro Takagi

 Tadashi Takagi (髙木 規, Takagi Tadashi), better known by his ring name Sanshiro Takagi (髙木 三四郎, Takagi Sanshirō), is a Japanese professional wrestler and promoter who works for the Japanese wrestling promotion CyberFight, where he serves as executive vice president.
 He is one of the founding members and current chairman of United Japan Pro Wrestling.
 Takagi is the founder of DDT Pro-Wrestling, which is now part of the CyberFight umbrella.
-As a wrestler, Takagi's gimmick was that of a Stone Cold Steve Austin impersonator.
+As a wrestler, Takagi's gimmick is that he is Stone Cold Steve Austin.

 Early life

 Takagi was born on January 13, 1970, in Toyonaka, Osaka.
 In middle school, he joined the school's judo club where he practiced wrestling techniques and bumps.
 After graduating from high school, he attended Komazawa University, where he eagerly attended professional wrestling matches due to the lack of a student wrestling club.
 In 1988, he queued up overnight to buy tickets for the Newborn UWF's launch event.
 Influenced by Akira Maeda's victory over Gerard Gordeau at the third Newborn UWF event, he briefly learned sambo from Konosuke Hagiwara.
 In his third year of university, his interest shifted from wrestling to television.
 He joined the university's "TV Program Research Society", and became involved as a studio audience member and extra.
 Inspired by the idea of hosting events, he successfully organized an event in Shibaura that attracted 3,000 people while still a student.